-Our investments consist of corporate debt securities and are considered available-for-sale.
+Our investments consisted of corporate debt securities and are considered available-for-sale.
 The specific identification method is used to determine the cost basis of investments sold.
 Our investments are recorded in our Balance Sheets at fair value.
-We classify our investments as current based on the nature of the investments and their availability for use in current operations.
+We classified our investments as current based on the nature of the investments and their availability for use in current operations.
 Unrealized gains and losses on our investments are included in accumulated other comprehensive income (loss), net of tax.
 Realized gains or losses and impairment losses that are determined to be other-than-temporary are recorded in other income, net in our Statements of Operations.
+We currently do not own any corporate bonds but should direct debt securities be utilized in the future, we would treat them as described above.